victoryduru24/victoryduru24/README.md

         - 👋 Hi, I’m Chizzy Duru
 - 👀 I  explor the tech world and build products that scale, align, and solve the right problems.
 - 🌱 I’m a Frontend Developer and aspiring Full-Stack Developer passionate about building products that scale, solve the right problems, and deliver exceptional user experiences.
 - 💞️ I’m looking to collaborate on ...intresting deals and innovative partnership
-- 📫 How to reach me ...victoryduru04@gmail.com
+- 📫 How to reach me ...email: victoryduru04@gmail.com, LinkedIn: http://linkedin.com/in/chizzy-duru

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...i build mind blowing websites